 The Symington family, with Scottish, English and Portuguese ancestry has been present in the Douro for five generations — since 1882 — and through the current generation’s great grandmother, the family’s links to the wines of the Douro span 14 generations, to the mid-17th century and to the very beginnings of the history of Port.

-The family has 2,118 hectares of land in the Douro Valley across 27 individual estates.
-These properties, known as quintas, have just over 1,000 ha of vines, the vast majority of which are planted on terraces, and amount to the most significant vineyard holding in the region.
+The family has 2,461 hectares of land in the Douro Valley across 26 individual estates.
+These properties, known as quintas, encompass more than 1,000 ha of vines, the vast majority of which are planted on terraces, and amount to the most significant vineyard holding in the region.
 Generations of Symington winemakers have planted and cared for these estates, accumulating knowledge that they have employed in the making of some of the finest Ports and Douro wines.
 These vineyards are at the heart of the family’s wines.

 Symington Family Estates is an entirely family-owned and managed company and is one of the leading quality Port producers, responsible for the making of approximately 32% of all premium Port categories.
 Five of the family, Paul, Johnny, Rupert, Dominic and Charles work together maintaining the vineyards and making the wines of their four historic Port houses: Graham’s, Cockburn’s, Dow’s and Warre’s.
 The family also own Quinta do Vesúvio, one of Portugal’s greatest vineyard estates.
 Paul’s daughter Charlotte and Rupert’s sister Clare also work with the family in the UK.